 Financial liabilities other than debts owed to credit institutions also include lease liabilities.
-Lease liabilities are recognized under financial liabilities in accordance with the IFRS 16 standard on lease contracts (please refer to Note 2 - Accounting principles in the 2022 Financial Statements).
+Lease liabilities are recognized under financial liabilities in accordance with the IFRS 16 standard on lease contracts.

 The valuation method applied to financial liabilities other than debts owed to credit institutions in the Solvency II EBS does not differ from IFRS.